-Give Your TV a Tune-Up for Super Bowl LIX
+Give Your TV a Super Bowl LX Tuneup

-Tweaking settings on a model from LG, Samsung, or another brand can help it look its best for the Super Bowl—and everything else
+Tweaking settings on a set from Hisense LG, Samsung, TCL, or another brand can help your TV look its best for the big game—and everything else

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-With Super Bowl LIX approaching, you might be spending more time poring over game-time recipes than fiddling with your TV settings.
-But making some adjustments can help the action, including breakaway runs and end-zone tush pushes, pop on your set in all their high-def glory.
+With the Super Bowl LX matchup between the Seattle Seahawks and the New England Patriots taking place on Feb.
+8, you might be spending more time poring over game-time recipes than fiddling with your TV settings.
+But making some adjustments can help you enjoy the action, from breakaway runs to pinpoint passes.

 That’s because the default settings probably don’t do justice to all the picture quality your TV can deliver.

 You could pay a few hundred dollars for TV calibration, but it’s easy to do it yourself.
-And you don’t have to worry about messing things up; almost all TVs have a reset button to bring everything back to the default settings.
+And you don’t have to worry about messing things up; almost all TVs have a reset button to restore everything to the default settings.

 Start With a Picture Mode Preset

-All TVs now come with a menu of picture modes with names such as “vivid,” “natural,” “sports,” and “cinema.”
+All TVs now come with a menu of picture modes, such as “vivid,” “natural,” “sports,” and “cinema.”
 When you select one, the brightness, contrast, and sharpness are adjusted to preset values.

 Our advice: Don’t choose “sports” mode for watching sports—or anything else.
 That could artificially boost brightness, contrast, and colors, and turn on motion smoothing (more on that below).
 Stay away from the “vivid” and “dynamic” modes, too.
 They tend to overemphasize contrast and sharpness, and lower the brightness to less-than-optimal levels.